ansible-ThoTeam/nexus3-oss/README.md

 If you use an older version of nexus than the lastest, you should make sure you do not use features which are not available in the installed release (e.g. yum hosted repositories for nexus < 3.8.0, git lfs repo for nexus < 3.3.0, etc.)

-`nexus_timezone` is a Java Timezone name and can be useful in combinationwith `nexus_scheduled_tasks` cron expressions below.
+`nexus_timezone` is a Java Timezone name and can be useful in combination with `nexus_scheduled_tasks` cron expressions below.

-You may change the download site for packages by tuning `nexus_download_url` (e.g. closed environment, proxy/cache on your network...). **In this case, the automatic detection of the latest version will most likelly fail and you will have to fix the version to download.** If you still want to take advantage of automatic latest version detection, a call to `<your_custom_location>/latest-unix.tar.gz` must return an HTTP 302 redirect to the latest available version in your cache/proxy.
+You may change the download site for packages by tuning `nexus_download_url` (e.g. closed environment, proxy/cache on your network...). **In this case, the automatic detection of the latest version will most likely fail and you will have to fix the version to download.** If you still want to take advantage of automatic latest version detection, a call to `<your_custom_location>/latest-unix.tar.gz` must return an HTTP 302 redirect to the latest available version in your cache/proxy.
 If your download location uses https with a self-signed certificate (or a from a private PKI) and